Verizon and Vodafone say getting on better

 The main cause of concern had been Verizon's decision to suspend the dividend from 2005 to focus on paying down debt, a move that some analysts had interpreted as designed to pressurise Vodafone out of the company.

-Verizon finally backed down in July and announced that the joint venture, the largest operator in the United States, would pay a $10 billion (6.3 billion pound) dividend to the owners.
+Verizon finally backed down in July and announced that the joint venture, the largest operator in the United States, would pay a $10 billion dividend to the owners.

 "This is going absolutely in the right direction," Verizon's Chief Finance Officer Francis Shammo said on Thursday.
 "We've always said it was a financial relationship and now (Verizon CEO) Lowell (McAdam) and (Vodafone CEO) Vittorio (Colao) are moving this into a strategic relationship."